|571 Ratings | 485 Reviews

 Tourist Places To Visit In Maldives

 Maldives is truly nature’s gift to water sports enthusiasts.
 Endowed with incredible natural beauty, Maldives is also famous the world over for its exotic islands, blue seas, sandy beaches and magnificent reefs.
 With an abundance of beautiful locales, rest assured you will find plenty of great memories and breathtaking picture-perfect moments here.
-Below is a list of some of the best places you must not miss while on a holiday to Maldives.
+Below is a list of some of the best places you must not miss while on a holiday to Maldives, some of the most beautiful of that lot being Male, Alimatha Island, Sun Island, Mirihi Island and Banana Reef.

 Sun Island is also known as Nalaguraidhoo Island.
 Located in the South Ari Atoll, the island is known for its vast turquoise lagoon, and is home to one of the largest developed resorts in the Maldives, with a length of approximately 1.6 km and a width of 440 meters.
 With breathtaking beaches, a variety of tropical flowers, and lush greenery, Sun Island beckons tourists.
 The pristine blue waters and the isolation offered by the luxurious resorts make this the perfect honeymoon spot.
 A visit to Nalaguraidhoo Beach simply has to be a part of your itinerary when in Maldives.